gadmm/RFCs/rfcs/interop.md

 Of course, these investigations, prospective by nature, are beyond the scope of this RFC.
 But they serve to demonstrate the community's motivation in pursuing these goals.

+(*: the paper mentions using the lsb as a pointer tag, but this approach would require to emit a masking instruction to realign the pointer before every access, which we do not see as a realistic approach for OCaml.)

 ## Dispelling common misconceptions